cs-ieee-ist/cs-essentials/content/topics/bash/processManagement.md

 someDirectory $
 ```
-The command1 will run in background and the process id (PID) is 1234.
+The command1 will run in the background and the process id (PID) is 1234.

 ### List processes